TestGorilla helps you identify talent with the right technical skills, personality type, and behavioral attributes for your organization.

 Answer:

-For dynamic elements, use robust locators like XPath or CSS selectors based on stable attributes or parent elements.
+For dynamic elements, you must use robust locators like XPath or CSS selectors based on stable attributes or parent elements.
 This ensures a reliable way to locate elements even if IDs or attributes change.

-Additionally, implement explicit waits to ensure the element is present before interacting, using ExpectedConditions to wait for specific conditions.
+Additionally, you must implement explicit waits to ensure the element is present before interacting, using ExpectedConditions to wait for specific conditions.

 Answer: